Fall Salmon Fishing: Float, Fly, Spincasting and Bar Fishing Tips

 Learn » Fishing Tips »

-River Fishing » Fall Salmon Fishing: Float, Fly and Bar Fishing Tips
+River Fishing » Fall Salmon Fishing: Float, Fly, Spincasting and Bar Fishing Tips

 On medium- to fast-flowing rivers, float fishing – fishing lures or baits suspended below a fishing float – is one of the most productive methods for catching fall salmon.
 This technique is also known as “short floating.”
 A typical set-up for float fishing uses a 3.0- to 3.65-metre (10- to 12-foot) medium-action rod matched to a levelwind or centrepin reel (such as the Rapala Delta Series Levelwind or Classic Drifter Centrepin Reel), loaded with 5.44- to 6.80-kilogram (12- to 15-pound) test monofilament main line.